alaaeddine29/gsitm-dmkg-visualizer/README.md

 pillow
 ```

-For a research release, dependency versions should eventually be pinned to the versions used for the final experiments.
+For a research release, dependency versions should eventually be pinned to the versions used for the final proof of concept.

 ---